Plan to raid bank creditors could shatter Europe's calm

 "Animal spirits are back," said Jacob Kirkegaard of Washington think-tank the Peterson Institute For International Economics.
 "But this market is not going to last.
 The situation remains very, very fragile."

-The prospect of the new law has done little to curb enthusiasm for bank bonds; Spanish banks have sold 22 billion euros ($29.5 billion) of unsecured bonds since the start of last year.
+The prospect of the new law has done little to curb enthusiasm for bank bonds; Spanish banks have sold 22 billion euros (18.5 billion pounds) of unsecured bonds since the start of last year.
 Nor has it prompted large savers to move their cash to safe havens.

 "The market may assume that there is not going to be bail-in, that when the going gets tough, the governments and the ECB will cave in," said Kirkegaard.
 "They will have a rude awakening."